 The Board has adopted a policy to hold a non-binding advisory vote on the approach to executive compensation as disclosed in the management information circular at each annual meeting.
 This Unitholder vote forms an important part of the ongoing process of engagement between Unitholders and the Board on executive compensation.
-At the annual general meeting of Unitholders held on June 15, 2021, Unitholders holding over 98% of the votes cast at the meeting voted in favour of SmartCentres' approach to executive compensation.
+At the annual general meeting of Unitholders held on June 15, 2022, Unitholders holding 69.68% of the votes cast at the meeting voted in favour of SmartCentres' approach to executive compensation.
+The Board has taken steps to address the concerns communicated by Unitholders at last year's meeting.
+See "Executive Compensation - Letter from the Chair of the Corporate Governance and Compensation Committee" for a summary of our engagement with Unitholders following the 2022 say-on-pay vote.